 Freshwater vs. Saltwater Pearls

-Freshwater Pearls — As the name would suggest, these pearls grow in freshwater lakes, rivers, and ponds—typically in China—and come in a variety of shapes and sizes in mostly pastel colors.
+Freshwater Pearl — As the name would suggest, these pearls grow in freshwater lakes, rivers, and ponds—typically in China—and come in a variety of shapes and sizes in mostly pastel colors.
 Most freshwater pearls do not feature a bead nuclear, which produces a thicker nacre (i.e. the material pearls are made from).

 But freshwater vs. saltwater pearls is not the only distinction when talking about ocean gems.